Injection Molding: Everything You Need to Know

 Designing for Injection Molding

-Several factors should be considered when designing parts for injection molding.
+Several factors should be considered when designing parts for plastic injection molds.
 Wall thickness, for example, is a critical consideration.
 Parts with uniform wall thickness reduce the likelihood of defects, promote better material flow, and allow for faster cooling.

-Undercuts, recesses that can hinder the ejection of the part from the mold, are another critical factor.
+Another critical factor is undercuts, recesses that can hinder the ejection of the part from the mold.
 While sometimes necessary, they can add complexity and cost to the mold design and should be avoided when possible.

 Draft angles are also an essential factor.
 These slight angles on the walls of your part help facilitate easier removal from the mold and reduce the chances of damage to the part.